porn-records/Porn-Records/README.md

 ## Classifications Definitions

 ### Porn
-The  ~"NSFW::Porn" is used for any domains for which the contents is pornographic (NSFW) concept.
-This means explicit nudity or sexual acts for pornographic entertainment purpose *only*
+The  ~"NSFW::Porn" are used for any domains for which the contents is pornographic (NSFW) concept.
+This means explicit nudity or sexual acts for pornographic entertainment purposes *only*

 ### Strict Porn
-This lists serves two goals, blocking domains that ordinary might be considered as SFW but does in fact serves tremendous amount of porn like `*.bp.blogspot.com`, the other purpose is to also include the less NSFW content which as such should not be classified as NSFW.
+This list serve two goals, blocking domains that ordinary might be considered as SFW but does in fact serves a tremendous amount of porn like `*.bp.blogspot.com`, the other purpose is to also include the less NSFW content which as such should not be classified as NSFW.

-What is *NOT* strict- or porn is site that is or can be categorized as [educational](#educational) or [art](#artistic---art)
+What is *NOT* strict- or porn is a site that is or can be categorized as [educational](#educational) or [art](#artistic---art)

-These files will contain domains which primary is used to host non-adult related contents and for that you might feel like experience a number of [False Positive][FalsePositive]'s while they in fact are in there right blacklists.
+These files will contain domains which primary is used to host non-adult related contents and for that, you might feel like experiencing a number of [False Positive][FalsePositive]'s while they in fact are in there right blacklists.